AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/ssh-certificates.md

 ### Pre-requsities

 MSAL takes care of acquiring, caching and renewing (or "refreshing") the SSH certificate being requested.
-The following actions are the cleint application's responsibility:
+The following actions are the client application's responsibility:

 * Generating an RSA keypair that the SSH certificate is meant to sign
 * Securely storing said keypair